EvanAgee/vuejs-wordpress-theme-starter/readme.md

 3. **Activate the theme** in your WordPress instance.
 4. **Update your permalink settings** `(Settings -> Permalinks)` to be **"Day and name"**.
 If you don't want to use this setting you'll need to update the Vue router so it can find your content correctly.
 Please note that if you want to use a different permalink structure you'll need to update `./src/router/index.js` so it looks for the correct path.
 5. Boom.com!

+Since by default Tailwind completely resets all styles/spacing, there are a few initial styles I've provided in `src/assets/css/_tailwind.css` to make things appear more like you'd expect.
+Modify to your liking!

 ## Video Training